costarc/MSXPi/README.md

 password: raspberry

-Step 2: Copy all MSXPi commands from the https://github.com/costarc/MSXPi/releases/tag/v1.0.1.20200905.001/ to your MSX-DOS SD card (or disk).
+Step 2: Copy all MSXPi commands from the latest release - https://github.com/costarc/MSXPi/releases/tag/v1.0.0.20201015.000/ to your MSX-DOS SD card (or disk).
 Use pwifi command from MSX-DOS to setup the wifi network and key, and MSXPi is fully ready to use.

 MSXPi v1.0 Release Notes
 ========================